Assistant Professor / Lecturer in Midwifery

 We provide high quality, research-rich education using a variety of innovative teaching and learning methods including a state-of-the-art clinical skills centre.
-The post holder will work flexibly as part of the Mental Health Nursing team to contribute to teaching, learning, assessment, and research.
-They will participate in the planning, designing and development of undergraduate and postgraduate health programmes, as well as pastoral tutoring.
+The post holder will work flexibly within the team to contribute to teaching, learning, assessment, and research.
+They will participate in supervision, planning, designing and development of undergraduate and postgraduate health programmes.
 They will provide expertise to further enhance research and entrepreneurial activities.
-This will include undertaking individual and collaborative research that demonstrates impact and involvement in external activities which may include academic enterprise.
+This will include undertaking individual and collaborative research that demonstrates impact and involvement in external activities which will include academic enterprise.

-You must possess excellent knowledge of the subject area and have active midwifery registration with the Nursing & Midwifery Council (NMC), you must hold a master’s degree or equivalent in a related area or be qualified to Doctoral level.
+You must possess excellent knowledge of the subject area and have active registration with the Nursing & Midwifery Council as a Midwife (NMC).

-For an informal discussion about the post and to discuss further the essential criteria, please contact Dr Catherine Ellis firstname.lastname@example.org or Viv Perry email@example.com.
+For an informal discussion about the post and to discuss further the essential criteria, please contact Lead Midwife for Education, Viv Perry (firstname.lastname@example.org), or Head of Subject, Dr Catherine Ellis (email@example.com).